April 20, 2012

 Neighboring Sears Vallonias in Des Plaines

 Besides the fact that fewer old homes were demolished, another reason for the large number of Sears homes in Des Plaines is the Blume brothers, local contractors who would quickly build Sears homes for their clients.
-Throughout the 1920's, the Sears Modern Homes catalogs featured letters by Elmer M. Blume about how easy it was to assemble pre-cut homes.
-Elmer and his brother, Oscar, built dozens of Sears homes in Des Plaines, as well as some in Libertyville, Park Ridge, and other suburbs.
+Throughout the 1920s, the Sears Modern Homes catalogs featured letters by Elmer M. Blume about how easy it was to assemble pre-cut homes.
+Elmer and his brother, Oscar, built dozens of Sears homes in Des Plaines, as well as others in Libertyville, Park Ridge, and other suburbs.

-Testimonial from the 1925 Modern Homes catalog.
+Testimonial from the 1925 Sears Modern Homes catalog.

 622 Arlington, Des Plaines.
 Original railings... check.
 Original porch intact... check.
 Original porch columns... check.